KoderMx1/KoderMx1/README.md

 Hi, I is student.
-This is just my stuff ig?
+This is just my stuff i guess?
 It's not that cool, you can click away now.

 <!---